 James Norwood Pratt – “Norwood” – has served the cause of tea around the world for more than thirty years.
-Since the first edition of his classic Tea Lover’s Treasury appeared in 1982, he has been a presence on the international tea scene, becoming Honorary Director of America’s first traditional Chinese tea house and International Juror of India’s first-ever tea competition and a force for excellence as educator and authority on tea and tea lore.
-He is author of James Norwood Pratt’s Tea Dictionary, the world-wide tea trade’s seminal reference work and is America’s acknowledged Tea Sage.
-He lives with his wife Valerie Turner Pratt in San Francisco.
+Since the first edition of his classic Tea Lover’s Treasury appeared in 1982, he has been a presence on the international tea scene, becoming Honorary Director of America’s first traditional Chinese tea house, International Juror of India’s first-ever tea competition, “Best Tea Educator” four successive years, and a John Harney Lifetime Achievement Award recipient at the 2015 World Tea Expo.

 His landmark James Norwood Pratt’s Tea Dictionary was named Best New Publication by the World Tea Expo in 2010.
 He appears in several films and theatrical productions.

-In 2010 the Library of Chinese Classics published a two volume, bi-lingual edition/translation of The Classic of Tea by Lu Yu and the lesser-known Sequel to the Classic of Tea compiled 1000 years later.
+In 2010 the Library of Chinese Classics published a two-volume, bi-lingual edition/translation of The Classic of Tea by Lu Yu and the lesser-known Sequel to the Classic of Tea compiled 1000 years later.
 The translation is the work of twin sisters, Jiang Yi and Jiang Xin, who praised JNP in their Introduction as follows:

 “In recent years the person who has made the greatest efforts to promote and publicize The Classic of Tea is James Norwood Pratt, regarded as the ‘American Tea Saint.’ …In 2007 the opera Tea: Mirror of Soul by Tan Dun, a Chinese-born composer and conductor, was staged at the Santa Fe Opera in Santa Fe, New Mexico, USA.
 Tan’s opening night was supported earnestly by James Norwood Pratt.
 James also published a series of articles including “Lu Yu: Soul Man.”
 His writings have aroused in the English-speaking world great enthusiasm about The Classic of Tea and Chinese tea culture, upgrading it from its previous utilitarian status to a new height as a work with profound spiritual implications.”

-“Tea Saint” is much too good a mis-interpretation of “Tea Sage” to correct and is sure to amuse JNP’s wicked friends and colleagues.
+“Tea Saint” is much too good a misinterpretation of “Tea Sage” to correct and is sure to amuse JNP’s wicked friends and colleagues.

-In California he wrote his first book The Wine Bibber’s Bible (1971).
+In California, he wrote his first book The Wine Bibber’s Bible (1971).
 He is best known for his books on tea, including The Tea Lover’s Treasury (1982), “The Tea Lover’s Companion” (1995), and the whimsical Reading Tea Leaves (1996) authored as “by a Highland Seer.”